badraoul/updated-demo-labs/README.md

 # updated-demo-labs
-thsi is my basic lab I used for cloud week
+This is my basic lab I used for cloud week